 The wider roll-out of SMCR has put employee screening firmly in the spotlight and for good reason.
 Professional misconduct can cost a firm hundreds-of-thousands, if not millions, of pounds in FCA fines, on top of the reputational damage and any lost business that results from it.

 Compliance is business critical, but demand for key skills means businesses are also under pressure to recruit and promote staff quickly – and hiring managers must have the mechanisms in place to carry out background checks as required quickly and efficiently.

-- SM – New Roles – ID, adverse, standard DBS, 6-year occupational history including regulatory referencing if applicable, highest education, directorship, peps and sanctions, gap identification, adverse media, gap analysis, statutory excuse, professional qualification and FCA check.
+- Senior managers (new roles) – ID, adverse, standard DBS, 6-year occupational history including regulatory referencing if applicable, highest education, directorship, peps and sanctions, gap identification, adverse media, gap analysis, statutory excuse, professional qualification and FCA check.

-- CR – New Roles – ID, adverse, basic CRC, 6-year occupational history including regulatory referencing if applicable, peps and sanctions, directorship, gap identification, gap analysis, professional qualification and FCA check.
+- Certification Regime (new roles) – ID, adverse, basic CRC, 6-year occupational history including regulatory referencing if applicable, peps and sanctions, directorship, gap identification, gap analysis, professional qualification and FCA check.

-- SM – Re-Vetting – Adverse financial, standard DBS, peps and sanctions, adverse media.
+- Senior managers (re-vetting) – Adverse financial, standard DBS, directorship, peps and sanctions, adverse media.

-- CR – Re-Vetting – Adverse financial, basic CRC, peps and sanctions.
+- Certification Regime (re-vetting) – Adverse financial, basic CRC, directorship, peps and sanctions.

 Our SMCR experts can help you to review your screening process in line with the new regime and support your business throughout the COVID-19 pandemic.
 Simply get in touch with us to find out more.